tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/cam_user_policy_attachments.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `user_policy_attachment_list` - A list of CAM user policy attachments.
 Each element contains the following attributes:
-  * `create_mode` - Mode of Creation of the CAM user policy attachment.
-1 means the cam policy attachment is created by production, and the others indicate syntax strategy ways.
+  * `create_mode` - Mode of Creation of the CAM user policy attachment. `1` means the cam policy attachment is created by production, and the others indicate syntax strategy ways.
   * `create_time` - The create time of the CAM user policy attachment.
   * `policy_id` - Name of CAM user.
   * `policy_name` - The name of the policy.
   * `policy_type` - Type of the policy strategy.
 'User' means customer strategy and 'QCS' means preset strategy.
-  * `user_id` - Id of CAM user.
+  * `user_id` - ID of CAM user.